If you are worrying about how to break the news of your office relocation to the members of your staff, stop right here!

 Remember that employees play a vital role in a successful office relocation for two major reasons:

-- They often need to pack their own equipment (desk, documents, personal belongings)
+- They often need to pack their own office equipment (desk, documents, personal belongings)

-- Their perspective about the process is an important factor in its proper execution
+- Their perspective about the process is an important factor in its proper implementation.

 To have as many employees on board with your move as possible, you will need to create a good communication strategy and apply it carefully.